ymweiss/CS35L-project/README.md

 Then, go to /express-static-serve/react-app/server/index.js:
 	In this file, change the password in line 12 to the correct password for your mysql database connection.

 To run the app, open 2 terminals.
-In the first one, run the client by running: 'npm start' in
+In the first one, run the client by running the command: 'npm start' in /express-static-serve/react-app.
+In the other terminal, run 'npm run serve' from /express-static-serve/react-app/server.